gwprice115/YikYakTerminal/README.md

 Yik Yak Terminal
 ==============

+Contributed to by gwprice115, sjundt, and snl017.
+Used for our final project in NLP, Fall 2014.

 Based on implementation of YikYak using the pyak API by joseph346.

 This project includes a script to obtain data from nine universities on YikYak, in the main folder called "YikYak.py."